• Skip to primary navigation

 Google Definition of "hypothalamus"

 Interesting that practicing gratitude has such a fundamental effect on so many systems.
-I had to revisit that word homeostatic and realized it simply is referring to the bodies ability to provide balance and stability to its cells.
+I had to revisit the word homeostatic and realized it simply is referring to the body’s ability to provide balance and stability to its cells.

 That totally made sense to me, not because science proved to me a new fundamental, but because science backed up a scripture passage, I already knew and loved.
-Funny how what the bible has been saying for decades, science will eventually backup.
+Funny how what the bible has been saying for decades is, science will eventually back up.
 Let’s revisit Philippians 4:6-7 and pay attention to the last part.

 “Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”